-To completely format the Visual device memory, press the "Erase all" button.
+To completely format the device memory, press the "Erase chip" button.
 All image sequences will be removed and the file system rebuilt.
 This is useful, should the image data get corrupted.

 To see how much space each memory bank currently occupies, check the bottom right corner of the upload dialog with the colored line segments.
-The device type and firmware version are also displayed here, e.g. Vpoi V4 MAXI v.0.36:
+The device type and firmware version are also displayed here, e.g. Visual Poi V5 MAXI v0.33: